noirello/bonsai/docs/tutorial.rst

     True

 It's important, that we must set the schemas and every other attributes, that the schemas require.
-If we miss a required attribute, the server will not finish the operation and return an :class:`bonsai.ObjectClassViolation` error.
+If we miss a required attribute, the server will not finish the operation and return with an :class:`bonsai.ObjectClassViolation` error.

 To modify an entry we need to have one that is already in the dictionary (got it back after a